 Roughly one in seven Minnesotans have a DUI on their record, but drunk driving isn’t just a problem in the Land of 10,000 Lakes.
-Drunk driving is problematic throughout the United States, but which states are affected by it the most?
+Drunk driving is problematic throughout the United States with more and more people being charged with it.
+Different DUI laws in different states means you should go to your local lawyer if you get charged with it.
+This is because a Boise Idaho Attorney Criminal will go about the process differently to an LA attorney due to the different laws.
+But which states are affected by DUI the most?

 To get a better look at the landscape of drunk driving in America, one website analyzed a whole bunch of data from the Centers for Disease Control and Prevention and from Mothers Against Drunk Driving.
 Researchers at BackgroundChecks.org examined: